lakesareadesign/multi.pass/content/plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.6.5 =

+The calendar will no longer prompt new users to collect data about how they use the calendar.
+We have all the data we need for now.

+The calendar has now been updated and tested for WordPress version 4.9.1.

 = 3.6.4 =